Hidestor/Deep-neural-network/README.md

 # Deep-neural-network

 Used Tensorflow python library to build a deep neural network for Devanagari character recognition.

+TensorFlow relies on a highly efficient C++ backend to do its computation.
+The connection to this backend is called a session.
+The common usage for TensorFlow programs is to first create a graph and then launch it in a session.

 Goal was to design a feed-forward network for handwritten character regonition of Devanagari script.

 To get an idea of working of tensorflow watch this video: